Log analysis on WeChat mini-programs

 This example demonstrates how to use the

-session.dumpLog()method in the xr-frame component to record and forward log files, along with corresponding Toast prompts.
+session.dumpLog()method in the xr-frame component to record and forward log files, with corresponding Toast prompts.

 Important

-If you encounter positioning or tracking-related issues rather than program exceptions when using Mega, be sure to provide the screen recording file and session dump file from that time in addition to the logs.
-Pure log files can only provide indirect reference, while screen recordings and dump data are the core basis for troubleshooting.
+If you encounter localization or tracking-related issues rather than program exceptions when using Mega, please be sure to provide the screen recording file and session dump file from that time in addition to logs.
+Pure log files can only provide indirect references; screen recordings and dump data are the core basis for troubleshooting.